 - Rent until you can find new tenants, or the current agreement ends (whichever comes first)

-And as a landlord, you are similarly obligated to provide a safe and habitable environment for your tenants to live in.
+Whether leasing a property to a company or a family, as a landlord, you are obligated to provide a safe and habitable environment for your tenants to live in.
 If the rental property poses any health or safety hazards, tenants are legally allowed to break the lease early without paying any compensation.

 If your tenant wants to get out of paying rent or any compensation, be prepared for them to present false claims declaring an unsafe or inhabitable environment.